A Quick Pulse Check on Remote and Hybrid Work

 5.8 % |

 External indicators echo that plateau.
 WFH Research’s April 2025 update reports that 29% of all paid U.S. workdays were done from home, virtually flat versus late 2023.
-Gallup’s January 2025 snapshot shows remote‑capable employees split roughly 50% hybrid, 30 % fully remote, and 20% fully on‑site.
+Gallup’s January 2025 snapshot shows that remote-capable employees are split roughly 50% hybrid, 30% fully remote, and 20% fully on-site.

 Key takeaway: We’ve passed the “grand experiment” phase.
 Flexible work has settled into a long‑run equilibrium rather than collapsing or rocketing higher.